Elouan1411/completion-auto/README.md

 # Completion auto

 This repository explores the techniques and algorithms used in semi-automatic text completion.
-The project is part of our coursework for the CMI-L2 program and was completed in collaboration with Samia BENALI.
+This is a research project I carried out in my second year (L2) as part of the Cursus Master Ingénierie (CMI) program, with research conducted together with Samia BENALI.
+Thanks to these research efforts, I personally developed an application to implement the theoretical concepts.

 ## Overview